LeafandJam/leaf-guides/content/posts/adobe.md

 Finished.

 ## Filecr Method
-[This website](https://filecr.com/?s=Adobe) has pre actiavted copies of Adobe programs.
+[Filecr](https://filecr.com/?s=Adobe) has pre-activated copies of Adobe programs.
 Simply find the desired app and download the installer.

 The password for the zip file that is downlaoded is ```123```.
 To unzip this package you will need a package manaager such as [7zip](https://7-zip.org)